 Letterpress cards are printed with spot colours – which will need to be defined in your supplied press-ready PDF file.

 Please see: Setting up press-ready spot colour file.

-Letterpress is a more labour intensive process (compared to Digital and Offset output), and hence premium and expensive service.
+Letterpress is a more labour intensive process compared to Digital and Offset printing and as such, is quoted as a premium service.

-This specialty classic style output creates the most elegant pieces – perfect for wedding invites, special occasion flyers and premium business cards.
+This specialty process creates the most elegant pieces – perfect for wedding invites, special occasion announcements and premium high end business cards.